moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

     select * from join_and_mark_deleted_defendants
     ```

   - ✅ **Unioning disparate but symmetrical sources**.
 A typical example here would be if you operate multiple ecommerce platforms in various territories via a SaaS platform like Shopify.
 You would have perfectly identical schemas, but all loaded separately into your warehouse.
-In this case, it’s easier to reason about our orders if _all_ of our shops are unioned together, so we’d want to handle the unioning in a base model before we carry on with our usual staging model transformations on the (now complete) set — you can dig into [more detail on this use case here](https://discourse.getdbt.com/t/unioning-identically-structured-data-sources/921).
+In this case, it’s easier to reason about our orders if _all_ of our shops are unioned together, so we’d want to handle the unioning in a base model before we carry on with our usual staging model transformations on the (now complete) set.
+With MoJ data, you may expect to see this, for example, in finance data.
+Finance data may come from seperate business units (HMCTS, MOJHQ, HMPPS etc).
+If this source data is structured the same but seprated out into usiness unit specific table and the downstream transformations for each business unit is the same, you may wish to union these in your staging layer — you can dig into [more detail on this use case here](https://discourse.getdbt.com/t/unioning-identically-structured-data-sources/921).
   - ✅ Denormalising source tables of the same grain and concept (e.g. reference tables)

 - **[Codegen](https://github.com/dbt-labs/dbt-codegen) to automate staging table generation.** It’s very good practice to learn to write staging models by hand, they’re straightforward and numerous, so they can be an excellent way to absorb the dbt style of writing SQL.
 Also, we’ll invariably find ourselves needing to add special elements to specific models at times — for instance, in one of the situations above that require base models — so it’s helpful to deeply understand how they work.
 Once that understanding is established though, because staging models are built largely following the same rote patterns and need to be built 1-to-1 for each source table in a source system, it’s preferable to start automating their creation.
 For this, we have the [codegen](https://github.com/dbt-labs/dbt-codegen) package.
 This will let you automatically generate all the source YAML and staging model boilerplate to speed up this step, and we recommend using it in every project.